saurabhsirdixit/charitable-razorpay/readme.txt

 == Support ==

-1. For any issue with the plugin, or if you need help with setup/integration, mail at contact@techbrise.com.
+1. For any issue with the plugin, or if you need help with setup/integration then write us at https://wordpress.org/support/plugin/integrate-charitable-razorpay/
 2. For any issue with razorpay account send an email to https://razorpay.com/support/#request.

 == Frequently Asked Questions ==